 Why is the cost of a move so high?
 The answer is several financial variables.
 You have to pay for expensive moving equipment, as well as cover the wages of highly skilled professional movers.
 Tack on the cost of insurance and the expense of paying for fuel and your moving bill will prompt you to think about how to finance a move.

-Let’s review the six most popular ways to finance a move.
+Let’s review the seven most popular ways to finance a move.

 Cash is King

 The benefits of paying cash for a move include not having to deal with onerous interest charges.
 You also take care of the entire moving bill at one time, which means not sending a lender monthly payments to finance a move.
 Paying cash for a move requires careful financial planning.
 If you find out about relocation because of a professional reason, your employer might not give you enough advance notice to plan financially for the move.
 If you pay cash to a moving company, make sure you receive a receipt confirming the financial transaction.

 Put the Moving Bill on a Credit Card